 Expand

-12.2.3 Insurance contract intangible assets—subsequent measurement
+12.2.1 Insurance contract intangible assets—subsequent measurement

-Under ASC 944-805-35-1, after a business combination, the insurance contract intangible asset (or liability) is required to be measured and thus amortized on a basis consistent with the related insurance or reinsurance liability.
+Under ASC 944-805-35-1, after a business combination, the insurance contract intangible asset (or other liability) is required to be measured and thus amortized on a basis consistent with the related insurance or reinsurance liability.

 Additionally, practice varies in subsequent periods when actual settlement patterns differ from expectations.
 Some entities unlock the pattern and/or term of amortization.
 Others establish an amortization pattern and term, and do not unlock unless there is a significant change in the expected life.
 When an unlocking method is used, some entities recognize the change using a retrospective method, while others use a prospective method.